42videobricks/42videobricks-php-client/docs/Api/VideosApi.md

 List of attachments

-Return a list of attachments to a videos
+Retrieve a list of all attachments related to a video.

 ### Example